 (ii) Major Generating Stations.
 In New South Wales, the generation of electricity has followed the general world trend towards large centralized power stations supplying large areas through inter-connected transmission networks.
-The greater part of the coalfired generating plant is now concentrated within the bounds of the industrial centres of Sydney, Newcastle and Wollongong, where most of the population is also located.
+Whereas until a few years ago the greater part of the coal-fired generating plant was located in the industrial areas of Sydney, Newcastle and Wollongong, where most of the population is also located, major power stations are now being located on the coalfields to the north, south and west of Sydney, and power is transmitted to the load centres through high voltage transmission lines.

-As at 30th June, 1959, the major power stations of the State system of the Electricity Commission of New South Wales and their installed capacities were as follows:-Steam- Bunnerong "A" and "B" (Sydney), 375,000 kW; Pyrmont "B" (Sydney), 200,000 kW; White Bay (Sydney), 172,000 kW; Ultimo (Sydney), 80,000 kW; Balmain (Sydney), 107,000 kW; Port Kembla, 60,500 kW; Zarra Street (Newcastle), 50,000 kW; Tallawarra (Lake Illawarra), 120,000 kW; Wangi (Lake Macquarie), 270,000 kW; Wallerawang (near Lithgow), 120,000 kW; Muswellbrook, 30,000 kW; Lithgow, 27,000 kW; Maitland, 20,000 kW; Penrith, 20,000 kW; Liverpool, 20,000 kW; Tamworth, 27,000 kW; Hydro---Hume (near Albury), 50,000 kW; Warragamba (near Penrith), 50,000 kW; Burrinjuck (near Yass), 20,000 kW.
-There were also various other steam, hydro and internal combustion stations aggregating 67,270 kW.
-The total installed capacity of the Electricity Commission's system was 1,885,770 kW.
+As at 30th June, 1961, the major power stations of the State system of the Electricity Commission of New South Wales and their installed capacities were as follows:-Steam-Bunnerong "A" and "B" (Sydney), 375,000 kW; Wangi (Lake Macquarie), 330,000 kW; Tallawarra (Lake Illawarra), 320,000 kW; Pyrmont (Sydney), 200,000 kW; Wallerawang (near Lithgow), 180,000 kW; White Bay (Sydney), 172,000 kW; Balmain (Sydney), 107,000 kW; Ultimo (Sydney), 80,000 kW; Port Kembla, 60,500 kW; Zarra Street (Newcastle), 45,000 kW; Muswellbrook, 30,000 kW; Lithgow, 27,000 kW; Tamworth, 27,000 kW; Maitland, 20,000 kW; Penrith, 20,000 kW; Liverpool, 20,000 kW; Hydro-Hume (near Albury), 50,000 kW; Warragamba (near Penrith), 50,000 kW; Burrinjuck (near Yass), 20,000 kW.
+There were also various other steam, hydro and internal combustion stations aggregating 36,870 kW.
+The total installed capacity of the Electricity Commission's system was 2,170,370 kW.

-It will be seen, therefore, that the greater part of the Commission's generating plant is concentrated within a hundred mile radius of Sydney-the largest stations outside this area being located at Hume, capacity 50,000 kW, at Muswellbrook, capacity 30,000 kW and at Tamworth, capacity 27,000 kW.
+The greater part of the Commission's generating plant is therefore concentrated within a hundred mile radius of Sydney-the largest stations outside this area being located at Hume, capacity 50,000 kW, at Muswellbrook, capacity 30,000 kW, and at Tamworth, capacity 27,000 kW.

-(iii) Inter-connected Network.
-The retailing of electricity to 97 per cent. of the population of New South Wales is in the hands of local distributing authorities who obtain electricity in bulk from the inter-connected supply system of the Electricity Commission of New South Wales.
-This inter-connected system of 330 kV, 132 kV and 66 kV and some 33 kV and 22 kV transmission lines links the Commission's power stations with the load centres throughout the eastern portions of the State, extending geographically up to 400 miles inland.
+(iii) Major Transmission Network.
+The retailing of electricity to 97 per cent. of the population of New South Wales is in the hands of local distributing authorities, who obtain electricity in bulk from the Commission's major State network.
+This network of 330 kV, 132 kV and 66 kV and some 33 kV and 22 kV transmission lines links the Commission's power stations with the load centres throughout the eastern portions of the State, extending geographically up to 400 miles inland.